Ali Wazir

 Wazir's family was long active in the Pashtun nationalist movement and opposed to the Talibanization of the former tribal areas, earning them the militants' enmity.
 His father (Malik Mirzalam), two brothers (Farooq and Tariq), two uncles (Saadullah Jan and Feroz Khan), and three cousins (Ibrahim, Ishaq and Arif Wazir) were all murdered in targeted killings.
-On 3 June 2018, Ali Wazir himself survived an assassination attempt by the Taliban in Wanna, South Waziristan, who opened fire on him, killing four supporters of PTM and injuring dozens others (including Arif Wazir).
+On 3 June 2018, Ali Wazir himself survived an assassination attempt by the Taliban in Wanna, South Waziristan, who opened fire on him, killing four supporters of PTM and injuring dozens others, including Arif Wazir.

 On 16 December 2020, Wazir was arrested on allegations of treason in Peshawar, where he was present to commemorate the 2014 Peshawar school massacre.
 He was handed over to the Sindh Police and shifted to Karachi.
 Qamar Javed Bajwa, the Pakistan Army Chief, stated on 1 July 2021 that Wazir would have to apologize for criticizing the Pakistan Army and then he could be released, but Wazir refused to apologize.
 On 14 March 2022, the Pashtun National Jirga in Bannu demanded that Wazir be immediately released along with all other political prisoners.
 After more than two years in jail, Wazir was released on 14 February 2023.

 Personal life and family

-Ali belongs to the Ahmadzai Wazir tribe of the Pashtuns.
+Muhammad Ali Wazir was born on October 21, 1976 in Ghawa Khwa, a village in the Wanna Tehsil of the South Waziristan district of the Federally Administered Tribal Areas into the Ahmadzai clan of the Wazir tribe of the Pashtuns.
 His father, Malik Mirzalam Wazir, was the chief of the Ahmadzai Wazir tribe.
 Ali received his early education in Wanna, South Waziristan.
 While studying law at the Gomal University, Dera Ismail Khan, he was influenced by the International Marxist Tendency (IMT) group and became a political activist.

 In 2003, his elder brother Farooq Wazir, who was an activist critical of the Taliban presence in Waziristan, was assassinated by the Taliban militants in front of his family's gas station in Wanna.
 Farooq Wazir became one of the first Pashtun victims of the Taliban and al-Qaeda in Pakistan.
 It marked the start of a long campaign during which the Taliban and al-Qaeda killed thousands of local activists, politicians, and clerics who had opposed Talibanization and who had asked the authorities to ensure peace in the former Federally Administered Tribal Areas near the Durand Line.

-In June 2004, Ali's father was picked up by authorities under the collective punishment clause of the Frontier Crimes Regulation.
+In June 2004, Ali's father was picked up by the authorities under the collective punishment clause of the Frontier Crimes Regulation.
 In July 2005, while Ali was in jail under the same law, the Taliban killed his father, his brother Tariq, his uncle Saadullah Jan (father of Arif Wazir), his cousin Ibrahim (brother of Arif Wazir), and another uncle Feroz Khan in a single ambush near their home in Wanna.
 When Ali was briefly released by the authorities, the funerals had already ended.
 The Pakistani government did not investigate the killings and made no arrests.